mjkelly/michaelkelly.org/README.md

 ## Setup

 1. Get ruby/gems: <https://jekyllrb.com/docs/installation/>
+2. Install node (or any other backend for ExecJS: https://github.com/rails/execjs). `apt install nodejs`, etc.
-2. Install dependencies of this project: `bundle install`
+3. Install dependencies of this project: `bundle install`

 Now you'll be able to use the scripts in the `scripts` directory.